BitTacklr/Projac/Connector.md

-# Projac.Elasticsearch
+# Projac.Connector

-Projac.Elasticsearch brings Projac's declarative style of authoring projections to projections that target Elasticsearch (TM).
+Projac.Connector brings Projac's declarative style of authoring projections to projections that target any store for which you can bring your own connection.

-It's available on NuGet: [Projac.Elasticsearch](https://www.nuget.org/packages/Projac.Elasticsearch/)
+It's available on NuGet: [Projac.Connector](https://www.nuget.org/packages/Projac.Connector/)

 # Authoring projections

 ## The Declarative Style

+**Docs below need love**

 Similar to Projac's declarative style for sql projections above, one can author projections that target Elasticsearch in a declarative way.
 A fundamental difference is that the handling and interpretation of messages is directly tied to the execution of actions against Elasticsearch.
 Why?
 Because replicating the entire Elasticsearch api into a set of statements was not a goal at this point.
 Only asynchronous projection handling is supported at the moment.